mawmaw1/HackerNewsClone/Delivery.md

 - Id is the **hanesst_id** of the post/comment you want to get comments for.

 ##### Example
 In this example we wanted all comments for the post with **hanesst_id = 1**.
 We got a docuemnt with single comment.
-The comment also has a comment itself
+The comment also has a comment itself.

 ```json
 [